hillhacks/website/pages/accommodation.md

 **This is the preferred option.**

-Bring your tent!
-Enjoy the great outdoors!
-There is a lot of camping space around the venue.
-You can use the sanitary facilities of the venue.
-There is also a stream a short walk away.
+Enjoy the great outdoors.
+Camping facilities on the property are limited to about 50 tents, so this is first-come, first-served.
+When the campsite is filled, we will identify fresh camping spots; you will need to pay a minimal charge to the property owner directly.

-You will need to bring your own tent, sleeping mat and sleeping bag.
+You must bring your own tent, sleeping mat and sleeping bag.
+We will not be able to provide tents this year.
 If you do not own a tent yet, cheap tents can be bought at Decathlon.
 In previous years, local attendees have offered to bulk-buy tents for people and bring them to the venue.
 Please discuss on the [mailing list][ml].

+You will be able to share sanitary facilities in the main venue and there is a stream a short distance away.

 ### Stay nearby

+If you come without a tent, you must find accommodation nearby.
 There are plenty of homestays and hotels in and around Bir Billing.
-Use your favourite search engine to find a place that fits your needs and your budget.
+Booking in advance is recommended.
+Use your favourite search engine or app to find a space that suits your needs and budget.

 ### On-site rooms